"SOS Mothers look after children until they are independent adults. The tender love and care these mums are able to provide is very moving"

 SOS Mothers live with their children in a family home, support their individual needs, and celebrate special occasions with them.
 Many former SOS children keep in touch with their SOS Mother once they grow up, showing that the same strong bond exists as between a natural mother and her child.

-Worldwide there are more than 5,250 SOS Mothers who care for 62,000 children in 545 SOS Children's Villages.
-Learn more about these extraordinary women:
+Worldwide there are more than 5,250 SOS Mothers who care for 62,000 children in 546 SOS Children's Villages.

 - What do SOS Mothers do?

 - What is the role of an SOS Mother?

 - How does SOS Children choose who becomes an SOS Mother?

 - What kind of training do mothers receive?

 - Why do we focus on SOS Mothers?

 - What if an SOS Mother wants to get married?

 - How many children do SOS Mothers look after?